ccccqiang/cq/README.md

-# H5GG Game Modification Project
+# Resource Sharing Platform

-This project is based platform and aims to modify and optimize various games to enhance user experience and functionality.
+This project aims to create a resource sharing platform focused on sharing high-quality technical articles, tutorials, tools, and open-source projects to enhance user experience and the convenience of knowledge acquisition.

 ## Features

-- Support for modifications of multiple games
+- Support for sharing various types of resources
-- Enhanced game performance and user experience
+- Improved user browsing experience with optimized resource categorization and search functions
-- Detailed modification guides
+- Detailed usage guides and tutorials for resources

 ## Installation